j9988/Machine-Learning-on-Violence-Against-Women/README.md

 <h1>Data Acquisition</h1>
 <li> Demographic and Health Surveys (DHS) Program dataset contributed by Andrew Maranhão who is a Senior Data Scientist at Hospital Albert Einstein, Brazil. </li>

   <h2>DHS Dataset</h2>

   <h3>Issues in Dataset</h3>
+<li>Data Contains Missing Value</li>

+<h3>Data Cleansing</h3>
+<p>Data is skewed in the box plot.
+The missing values need to be replaced using median instead of mean since the presence of numerous or a significant number of outlier data points indicates that the data is skewed in box plot.
+It is not advised to replace missing values with the mean in these circumstances since outlier data points will significantly affect the mean.</p>

+<h3>Feature Selection</h3>